Author: kenny

 When to Fish California

-April–June: Best overall season on most Northern California streams before summer heat.
+April–June: Best overall season on most Northern California wild trout streams before summer heat.
 Excellent hatches on Hat Creek and Upper Sacramento.
+Eastern Sierra lakes opening up after ice-out.

 July–August: High Sierra lakes at peak.
-Fish Hat Creek early morning and evening to avoid midday heat.
+Fish Hat Creek and other wild trout waters early morning and evening to avoid midday heat.
+SoCal stocked lakes are mostly dead in summer.

-September–October: Fall conditions return to most rivers.
+September–October: Fall conditions return.
 Brown trout spawning activity on Hat Creek and Upper Sacramento.
-Excellent fishing with minimal crowds.
+Some of the best fishing of the year with minimal crowds.
+Upper Kern fishes well before winter snow.

 Book a Guided Trip